coyorkdow/coyorkdow.github.io/_posts/2024-11-14-C++_linking_linux.markdown

 ```bash
 g++ -fPIC -c foo.cc -o foo.o
 ```
-In the next step, we need to link the object file to a static library and a dynamic library.
+In the next step, we will create a static library and a shared library with `foo.o`.
 We use two commands to create them respectively.
 ```bash
 ar rcs libfoo.a foo.o # static
 g++ -shared -o libfoo.so foo.o # shared